liulei/volks2/README.md

 **Output**:

-- `cal_initial.npy`
+- `cal_initial.npy`: initial phase and delay for each baseline, polarization and IF of calibration source.

 ### Fringe fitting: `pfit.py`
 **Description**:

-- This is the main routine of the volks2 pipeline.
-Visibility data is processed in the follow steps:
+- This is the main routine of the VOLKS2 pipeline.
+It can be divided into 6 steps.
+The detailed explanation is given in Sec.
+2.4.2 of the paper.
-    1. Load calibration information of each baseline (cal_initial.npy);
-    2. For the given time range of a scan:
-    3. For each baseline, load corresponding vis data and conduct calibration, then sum all pols together;
-    4. For each dm, conduct dedispersion;
-    5. For each nsum, combine `nsum` APs together and conduct fringe fitting, save the amplitude after fringe fitting;
-    6. Repeat 2 - 5 until vis data of that scan is processed.

-- To conduct SP search, the integraiton time (accumulation period, AP) is usually very small, e.g. 1.024 ms. Then several these APs are combined together to form different "windows", e.g., 2 ms, 4 ms, 8 ms and 16 ms. This is determined by the `nsum` parameter.
+- To conduct SP search, the integraiton time (accumulation period, AP) is usually very small, e.g. 1.024 ms. Then several these APs are combined together according to pre-set window sizes, e.g., 2 ms, 4 ms, 8 ms and 16 ms. This is determined by the `nsum` parameter.
 One may find the snum setting in the `utils.py` file: `cfg.nsum = [2, 4, 8, 16]`.

-- In blind search mode, the dm of the SP is unknown, therefore one has to setup of list of dms, e.g., from 50 to 1000 with an interval of 50.
-For pulsar observation, the dm is known.
-Therefore one only needs to set one dm value.
+- In the search mode, the DM of the SP is unknown, therefore one has to setup a DM list, e.g., from 50 to 1000 with an interval of 50: `cfg.dms  =   np.arange(50., 1000., 50.)`.
+For single pulse detection with known source, DM search is not required.
+Set one DM value: `cfg.dms = [26.833]` (for PSR J0332+5434).

+- GPU acceleration.
+VOLKS2 provides GPU support with Torch and CuPy frameworks. `main()` function in `pfit.py` gives the demo of backend selection.
+The default is `numpy`, which selects CPU. `torch` and `cupy` select GPU.
+According to my test, the performance of these two GPU backends are similar.
+Once GPU are selected. `open_XXX()` will be called for GPU initilization.
+The calculation procs will be mapped to GPU devices.
+E.g., proc 1 for dev 0, proc 2 for dev 1, etc. To reduce the kernel launch and data upload overhead of GPU devices,  the data size should be as large as possible.
+E.g., `t_seg` is set to 4.0 s to 8.0 s for GPU backends.

-- For parallelization, data is divided into small pieces based on time, e.g., every 0.5 second, and then sent to the calculation process.
+- For parallelization, data is divided into small pieces, e.g., 0.5 second per seg for numpy backend (CPU), and then sent to the calculation process.
 The fitting process is invoked with `mpi` command:

     `mpirun -np nproc -host hostfile ./pfit.py`

   At least 2 procs are required.
-The result from this calculation process will be saved as  Depends on the size of the vis data, the fringe fitting might take hours.
-The fitting result of each time piece will be saved in the disk in the name `NoXXXX/segXXXX.npy` (see **output** for a detailed explanation of the file structure), so as to prevent from being lost even if the execution of `pfit.py` is interupted unexpectly.
+Depends on the size of the vis data, the fringe fitting for each scan might take tens of minutes.
+The fitting result of each seg will be saved in the disk in the name `NoXXXX/segXXXX.npy` (see **output** for an explanation of the file structure), so as to prevent from being lost even if the execution of `pfit.py` is interupted unexpectly.
 Next time `pfit.py` is invoked, those already have been processed will be skipped automatically.

-- Once fringe fitting process is finished, one may have to rerun `./pfit.py` in a single process:
+- Once fringe fitting process is finished, rerun `./pfit.py`:

     `./pfit.py`

 The program will realize only one proc is invoked and therefore call `combine_seg()`.
-This will combine all seg files in the corresponding scan_no to a single `NoXXXX/fitdump.npy` file.
+This will combine all seg files in the scan_no to a single `NoXXXX/fitdump.npy` file.

 **Input**: